networkx/nx-guides/content/generators/geometric.md

 use `FancyArrowPatch` objects to represent edges.
 `FancyArrowPatch` is quite flexible, supporting many different methods for drawing curves and different arrow types for representing directed edges.
-However, drawing many `FancyArrowPatch` objects on a single graph can be quite slow, so the drawing time can be prohibitively long for graphs with more than ~1000 edges.
+However, drawing many `FancyArrowPatch` objects can be quite slow, so the drawing time can be prohibitively long for graphs with more than ~1000 edges.
-For graphs with many edges, you can instead use more performant matplotlib objects for representing graph edges, such as `LineCollection`:
+For graphs with many edges, you can instead use more performant matplotlib objects for representing graph edges, such as `LineCollection`.
+We will define a helper function called `draw_edges_fast` to use instead of the usual `draw_networkx_edges`, as some of the geometric graphs examined below have more than 10,000 edges.

 ```{code-cell} ipython3
 from matplotlib.collections import LineCollection